benmca/conductor/README.md

 # conductor
-Visualization of tempo, meter and bar number for Ballard Guitar Group.
+Visualization of tempo, meter and bar number for [The Guitar Cult](http://theguitarcult.com).